-If only projective coordinates are needed, one simply omits the product XY; hence the costs given in Table 2 for ADD and ADD{ε} .
-(Observe that in the addition formulas on twisted Edwards curves introduced in [14] and recorded in Bernstein and Lange's Explicit Formula Database [7], the completed coordinates of the sum correspond to the four intermediate values ((E:G), (H:F)).)
+If only projective coordinates are needed, one simply omits the product XY.
+Observe that in the addition formulas on twisted Edwards curves introduced in [14] and recorded in Bernstein and Lange's Explicit Formula Database [7], the completed coordinates of the sum correspond to the four intermediate values ((E:G), (H:F)).

-For $X \neq 0$, the composition of the maps (5) and (6), is well defined.
+For $X \neq 0$, the composition of the maps (4) and (5) is well defined.
 The map sends points on a completed twisted Edwards curve with $X \neq 0$ to projective points on the equivalent Montgomery curve.
 For XZ coordinates, one simply omits the second coordinate:

-$$((X:Z),(Y:T)) \longmapsto (T+Y:Z(T+Y)/X:T-Y)$$
+$$((X:Z),(Y:T)) \longmapsto (T+Y:Z(T+Y)/X:T-Y)$$ (6)

-$$((X:Z),(Y:T)) \longmapsto (T+Y::T-Y).$$ (8)
+$$((X:Z), (Y:T)) \longmapsto (T+Y::T-Y).$$

-Therefore, when defined, the operation ADD_M , which takes as input two points of a twisted Edwards curves in extended coordinates and computes their sum on the equivalent Montgomery curves in XZ-only coordinates, costs only $4\mathbf{M}$ (see Table 3).
+Therefore, when defined, the operation ADD_M , which takes as input two points of a twisted Edwards curves in extended coordinates and computes their sum on the equivalent Montgomery curves in XZ coordinates, costs only 4M (see Table 3).

-Let us know focus on the points for which (7) is not defined.
+Let us now focus on the points for which (6) is not defined.
 The completed points with X = 0 correspond on $E{a,d}^E$ to (0, -1), the affine point of order 2, or (0, 1) the point at infinity.
-Using (8), the completed point ((0:1), (-1, 1)) of order 2 is mapped to the point (0:1) of order 2 on the Montgomery curve.
+Using (7), the completed point ((0:1), (-1, 1)) of order 2 is mapped to the point (0::1) of order 2 on the Montgomery curve.
 In this case, the mapping to XZ coordinates is thus well defined.

-However, the map (8) sends the completed point at infinity ((0:1), (1:1)) to the point (2::0) on the Montgomery curve, which is different from (0:1:0), the point at infinity on $E{A,B}^M$.
-Nevertheless, in our context, using the point (2::0)in place of the point at infinity (0::0), produces the same result because both points have Z = 0 and this property is preserved after a doubling dDBL or a differential addition dADD of two points having Z = 0.
-At the end of the arithmetic operations on the Montgomery curve, one computes gcd(N,0) in all cases.
+However, the map (7) sends the completed point at infinity ((0:1), (1:1)) to the point (2:0) on the Montgomery curve, which is different from (0:1:0), the point at infinity on $E{A,B}^M$.
+Nevertheless, in our context, using the point (2:0)in place of the point at infinity (0:0) is sufficient.
+Indeed, for all prime pdividing N, if the computations on the Edwards curve produce the point at infinity modulo p, what is important is that the map (7) returns a point on the equivalent Montgomery curve with $Z \equiv 0 \pmod{p}$.
+From the formulas for dDBL and dADD, it is easy to see that the remaining computations on the Montgomery curve also produce a point with $Z \equiv 0 \pmod{p}$.
+We have thus preserved the fact that p should divide the greatest common divisor between Nand the Z-coordinate of the final point.